wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-teams-insights/includes/analyze.md

 [ ![Opportunity areas to get more out of Teams report](../media/opportunity-areas.png) ](../media/opportunity-areas-lightbox.png#lightbox)

-**Increase channel and IM use to speed up communication**. employees who send a lot of emails and spend a lot of hours in meetings can make communication more efficient by switching to Teams instant messages and postings to Teams channels.
+**Increase channel and IM use to speed up communication**.
+Employees who send a lot of emails and spend a lot of hours in meetings can make communication more efficient by switching to Teams instant messages and postings to Teams channels.

-**Protect wellbeing**. employees spending too much time collaborating in Teams in after-hours may be having trouble balancing work and non-work activities.
+**Protect wellbeing**.
+Employees who spend too much time collaborating in Teams in after-hours may be having trouble balancing work and non-work activities.
 Creating expectations around collaboration norms and sharing best practices on boundaries might help maintain wellbeing.

 **Drive adoption with influencers**.
 Groups with high numbers of influential employees who are doing well in terms of Teams adoption can share best practices to facilitate adoption in other groups.
 Connect influential Teams users with low adoption groups to accelerate Teams usage.